▶ A reset-free self-improving harness for embodied agents

 What is Continual Harness?

 Coding harnesses such as Claude Code and OpenHands wrap foundation models with tools, memory, and planning, but no equivalent exists for embodied agents' long-horizon partial-observability decision-making.
 We first report our Gemini Plays Pokémon (GPP) experiments.
 With iterative human-in-the-loop harness refinement, GPP became the first AI system to complete Pokémon Blue, Yellow Legacy on hard mode, and Crystal without a lost battle.
-In the hardest stages, the agent itself began iterating on its strategy through long-context memory, surfacing emergent self-improvement signals under human-in-the-loop refinement.
+In the hardest stages, the agent itself began iterating on its strategy through long-context memory, surfacing emergent self-improvement signals alongside human-in-the-loop refinement.

 Continual Harness removes the human from this loop: a reset-free self-improving harness for embodied agents that formalizes and automates what we observed.
 Starting from only a minimal environment interface, the agent alternates between acting and refining its own prompt, sub-agents, skills, and memory, drawing on any past trajectory data.
 Prompt-optimization methods require episode resets; Continual Harness adapts online within a single run.